 How do students get started?

 Students should apply for federal and state financial aid by submitting an online Free Application for Federal Student Aid (FAFSA) as soon after January 1st as possible.
 The Title IV code for ESCC is 003748.
 Also, students should apply for local ESCC Scholarships by completing an ESCC Scholarship Application.

 The ESCC Financial Aid Office is happy to assist you with the application process.
 However, we advise you to make an appointment.
-Appointments are available on Mondays and Wednesdays from 8:30 a.m. to 5:00 p.m.
-Please call 757.789.1727.
+Appointments are available on Mondays and Wednesdays.
+Please call 757.789.1727 to schedule an appointment.

 What is financial need and how is it determined?

 Financial need is the difference between a student’s educational costs and the amount of money the family is expected to contribute toward those costs.